Pain assessment in non-verbal patients — knowing when they're hurting

 Behavioral Changes That Indicate Pain

-Withdrawal from activities they normally enjoy often signals pain.
+Sudden withdrawal from enjoyed activities, new agitation or irritability, restlessness, resistance to care, sleep changes, and loss of appetite are all behavioral signals that something hurts.
 If your parent suddenly doesn't want to walk, eat at the table, or participate in activities that mattered to them, pain might be the reason.
 They're avoiding something that hurts.

 Increased agitation or irritability sometimes means pain.
 A person who is generally calm but becomes short-tempered or difficult might be reacting to discomfort they cannot express.
 This is particularly common in people with dementia, where pain can trigger behavioral changes.